tinalindata/yelp_review_prediction/README.md

 When it comes to the workflow of my source code, firstly, I imported packages needed for this project and then read the csv file into review dataframe.
 Then I chose the first 300,000 review texts and filter the data to get only reviews whose star>3.
 Then I used wordcloud and a minion image to generate a colorful minion shape which shows the most popular words in the minion.

 As for the problems I encounter, word cloud was not taught in the class.
 So I watched several tutorials online.
-There is an example online using the picture of Alice in Wonderland (https://www.kaggle.com/poonaml/bidirectional-lstm-spacy-on- yelp-reviews).
+There is an example online using the picture of Alice in Wonderland (https://www.kaggle.com/poonaml/bidirectional-lstm-spacy-on-yelp-reviews).
 I learned from it and created with my own example of the minion.

 Question 2